Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    "sort","string","One of `confidence` ('best'), `top`, `new`, `controversial`, `old`, `random`, `qa`, `live`.

    If not given or not a valid sort value (including empty string), the default is the 'sort comments by' preference of the logged in user.
-Otherwise, if there is no user context the default is `confidence`.
+Otherwise, if there is no user context the default is `confidence`."
    "threaded","boolean",""
    "truncate","integer","An integer from 0 to 50.
 Seems to behave the same as `limit` but won't return a more comment object at the top-level."